-In today’s fast-paced industrial environment, it’s sometimes difficult to stop for a moment and look around and really see the state of your facility.
-Insufficient lighting can be detrimental to an industrial facility: slower picking times for warehouse or missed quality inspections in a manufacturing cell are just two general examples.
-The most crucial is safety hazards to employees.
-Everyone should leave work the same way they arrived and the lighting system should never be the reason for an on-the-job injury.
-While many facility managers may know they need to improve, often times they don’t know where or when to start.
+In today’s fast-paced industrial environment, it’s sometimes difficult to stop for a moment and really see the state of your facility.
+Insufficient lighting can be detrimental to an industrial facility and can result in slower picking times for warehouses or missed quality inspections in a manufacturing cell.
+Potential safety hazards top the list of concerns when there is insufficient lighting.

-Energy savings is a primary driver behind why you should evaluate LED lighting for your building or facility.
-Common wattages for LED high bay fixtures can range from 95 Watts to 495 Watts.
+The energy savings you could realize as a result of switching to LED lighting in your facility should make a retrofit top priority.
+Common wattages for LED high bay fixtures (the most common in an industrial/factory setting) can range from 95 watts to 495 watts.
 If we compare this wattage to a typical HID high bay fixture that same range is 175 watts to 1000 watts.

 By switching to LED high bay lighting you are immediately reducing your energy consumption by 40%-60%.
-To put this in dollars, you would be saving $300 per fixture per year in electricity costs if you made the switch.
-Depending on the size of your facility this can have a huge effect the operational balance sheet.
+To put this in dollars, you would be saving $300 per fixture, per year in electricity costs.
+Depending on the size of your facility this can have a huge effect on the operational balance sheet.

-Many facility managers wait for a handful of high bay lights to go out in order to save on maintenance costs, but in the meantime your production floor can get dark.
-Instead of risking the safety and effectiveness of your employees to save on maintenance, switching to LED high bay lighting will dramatically decrease how often your lighting will need to be changed.
-For example, by converting conventional 400w HID high bay lighting to LED, a typical building with industrial light fixtures can save up to $5,341 over the course of 3 years in maintenance costs alone.
+Many facility managers wait for a handful of high bay lights to go out in order to save on maintenance costs, but in the meantime your production floor can become darker.
+Instead of risking the safety and effectiveness of your employees to save on maintenance, switch to LED high bay lighting and dramatically decrease how often your lighting will need to be changed.
+For example, by converting conventional 400 watt HID high bay lighting to LED, a typical building with industrial light fixtures can save up to $5,341 over the course of three years in maintenance costs alone.

-Improved lighting in the workplace can improve assembly accuracy and potentially speed up assembly operations.
-LED lighting has very sophisticated lensing systems that result in the efficient directing of where the light needs to be in a workplace environment.
-An upgrade to LED lighting can improve overall vision, improve alertness, reduce shadowing, and improve color recognition during the assembly process, thus leading to increased efficiencies and improved manufacturing productivity.
+LED lighting in the workplace can improve assembly accuracy and potentially speed up assembly operations.
+This is because LED lighting has a sophisticated lensing system, which means that the light is directed exactly where it needs to be and not wasted pointing at the ceiling or spreading too thinly across your surfaces.
+An upgrade to LED lighting can improve overall vision and alertness as well as reduce shadowing and improve color recognition during the assembly process, leading to increased efficiencies and improved manufacturing productivity.

 LED lighting creates very little shadowing and maintains its brightness far longer than typical HID lighting.
-Thus, even though older lighting may still be working it, may be operating at far less than the initial light output and can lead to increased workplace accidents and safety complications.
+Thus, even though older lighting may still be working, it's likely operating at far less than the initial light output, which can lead to more workplace accidents and safety complications.

 Industrial LED lighting is proven to be more energy efficient and longer lasting than traditional florescent, high pressure sodium, or metal halide lighting.
-As a result most manufacturing facilities are evaluating LED lighting upgrades to reduce energy costs and lower maintenance costs.
-By itself these savings can justify the expense of proceeding with a lighting upgrade project.
+As a result, most manufacturing facilities are evaluating LED lighting upgrades to reduce energy costs and lower maintenance costs.
+These savings can justify the expense of proceeding with a lighting upgrade project.

-What is often not considered are the savings that are harder to quantify but are obviously very significant.
-Consider how much profit could be realized if a 1% gain in productivity could be gained with improved facility and workplace lighting.
+Often, the more abstract savings, the savings that are harder to quantify, are not considered although they're paramount.
+Consider how much profit could be realized if a 1% gain in productivity resulted from improved facility and workplace lighting.
 What about a 5% reduction in safety occurrences?
-What does this mean in insurance costs and workmen’s compensation claims?
-If overall product quality were improved by 3% what does that mean to the cost of defective goods and customer quality claims.
-Improved lighting can both improve quality during the production process and in the QC and inspection stations.
+What would that mean for your insurance costs and workmen’s compensation claims?
+If overall product quality were improved by 3%, what does that mean to the cost of defective goods and customer quality claims?
+LED lighting can both improve quality during the production process and in the QC and inspection stations.